petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-9-search/understanding-liferay-search.md

 * and much more

 !!! note Changing System Settings
   Access to system settings is not available in Liferay SaaS.
-Discuss any specific search configuration requirements with you Liferay SaaS team.
+Discuss any specific search configuration requirements with Liferay Support team.

 Other administrative tasks are also available such as reindexing to refresh parts of your search index or overriding any search field mappings within a search index.
 To access these task, navigate to *Global Menu* &rarr; *Control Panel* &rarr; *Search*.